canonical/checkbox/checkbox-ng/docs/remote.rst

 Comparison with SSH
 ===================

-It's easy to lose SSH connection with the SUT, and if the device doesn't offer screen-like funcitonality then the Checkbox session has to be started over.
+It's easy to lose SSH connection with the DUT, and if the device doesn't offer screen-like funcitonality then the Checkbox session has to be started over.

 When a UI is drawn a lot of data is transmitted through the network.
 Checkbox